 Cristiano Calligaro received the laurea degree in Electronic Engineering and the Ph.D. degree in Electronics and Information Engineering from the University of Pavia (Italy) in 1992 and 1997 respectively.
 After obtaining the Ph.D. degree he moved to MAPP Technology.
 In 2006 he established RedCat Devices srl.
-During his career he was involved in memory design (volatile and non volatile) both for consumer application (multilevel flash memories) and space applications (rad-hard memories) and software design for SEE evaluation using free CAD tools (Open Circuit Design).
+During his career he has been involved in memory design (volatile and non volatile) both for consumer application (multilevel flash memories) and space applications (rad-hard memories) and software design for SEE evaluation using free CAD tools (Open Circuit Design).
 His current research interest is focused on rad-hard libraries to be used for rad-hard mixed signal ASICs, stand-alone memories (SRAMs and NVMs) and testing methodologies for rad-hard components.
-He holds about 20 patents mainly in the field of multilevel NVMs and is co-author of about 30 papers.
+He holds about 20 patents mainly in the field of multilevel NVMs and is co-author of about 50 papers.
 He has been coordinator of RAMSES and ATENA Project inside the Italy-Israel Cooperation Programme and SkyFlash Project inside the European FP7 Programme.
 In 2014 he co-founded BlueCat Energy as a spin-off company of University of Palermo and in 2017 he founded RCD Microelectronics in Hong Kong.
-He is IEEE member and Eureka Euripides reviewer.
+He is IEEE Member and Eureka Euripides reviewer.

 Umberto Gatti received the Laurea degree (summa cum laude) in Electronic Engineering and the Ph.D. in Electronics and Information Engineering from the University of Pavia, Italy, in 1987 and 1992, respectively.
 From 1993 to 1999, he worked in the Central R&D Lab of Italtel, Italy, and then in the R&D Lab of Siemens, Italy, as Sr. ASIC Engineer.
 Besides developing analog and mixed analog-digital CMOS/BiCMOS ICs for telecom (data converters, base-band wireless transceivers, burst mode PON interfaces), he was the coordinator of funded projects under the frameworks of FP and Eureka, focused on high-speed Nyquist-rate and sigma-delta converters.
 In 2007 he joined Nokia Siemens Networks, Italy, where he was a Sr. Power Supply Architect for telecom equipment (both at rack and boards level).
-Currently he is with Redcat Devices, Italy, as Sr. Microelectronic Engineer and also holds cooperation with the University of Pavia in Hall sensors field.
+Currently he is with RedCat Devices, Italy, as Sr. Microelectronic Engineer and also holds cooperation with the University of Pavia in Hall sensors field.
 His current research interests are in the area of CMOS mixed-signal ICs, in particular in rad-hard digital libraries and memories (SRAMs), data converters and testing techniques under irradiations.
 He holds 2 international patents and is co-author of more than 60 papers.
-He is IEEE member from 1991.
-He served also as reviewer for IEEE magazines and conferences.
+He is IEEE Senior Member and serves as reviewer for IEEE magazines and conferences.